dataplane/dataplane-vnc/README.md

 # dataplane-vnc
-data plane VNC server daemon
+DataPlane VNC server daemon

-Original C code written for DRG by Sangkun Noh as GNU GPL version 3.
+dataplane-vnc is a minimal VNC server daemon.  it listens on TCP port 5900 by default (IPv4 as well as IPv6 if available).
+It logs all incoming VNC connection attempts and initial RFB protocol message exchanges to syslog.